maxboeck/mxb-jekyll/_posts/youre-offline/2017-07-12-youre-offline.md

 The `aria-live` attribute tells screen readers to announce changes to this element. "assertive" means it will interrupt whatever it is currently announcing at the time and prioritize the new message.
 The `aria-relevant` tells it to listen for changes in the text content of the element.

-You can extend the handler function from before to populate the notification area whenever you detect that the user has gone offline:
+You can extend the handler function from before to populate the notification area whenever you detect that a user has gone offline:

 ```js
 function updateStatus() {